Tokyo a place to watch in Japan casino story: experts

 “Starting an RFP procedure next spring would be very late when considering the current proposed national schedule,” he stated.

-But Daniel Cheng, a former senior executive at casino promoters Genting group and Hard Rock International – where latterly he worked on exploring a Japan scheme in Hokkaido – said in a recent opinion article on his own blog, that were a Tokyo resort to happen, its could provide “strong competition” to the gaming destinations of Singapore and Macau.
+But Daniel Cheng, a former senior executive at casino promoters Genting group and Hard Rock International – where latterly he worked on exploring a Japan scheme in Hokkaido – said in a recent opinion article on his own blog, that were a Tokyo resort to happen, it could provide “strong competition” to the gaming destinations of Singapore and Macau.

 US$5-billion to US$6-billion annual revenue projections were “not an unreasonable stretch of the imagination” for a scheme in Tokyo, a city which in pre-pandemic times received the lion’s share of Japan’s inbound tourism volume, although “some adjustments might be needed for… a post-Covid-19 world” wrote Mr Cheng in his piece.